 - Is the study achievable based on the budget provided?

 - Are the major steps included in the timeline?

 - Is time estimated for accomplishing the major steps?

-Small grant awardees are expected to publish their findings in scholarly peer‐reviewed journals and present their research at professional gatherings (e.g., meetings, conferences, seminars, etc.).
-At the completion of the project a draft manuscript should be submitted.
-All publications, papers, and presentations resulting from project activities must cite contributing source(s) of funding and/or technical support (available from your point of contact at TEPHINET).
+Small grant awardees are expected to publish their findings in scholarly peer‐reviewed journals and present their research at professional gatherings (e.g. meetings, conferences, seminars, etc.).
+At the completion of the project, it’s recommended that a draft manuscript is submitted to TEPHINET for further consideration.
+Any abstracts, publications, papers, and presentations resulting from project activities must cite contributing source(s) of funding and/or technical support (available from your point of contact at TEPHINET).
 Please notify TEPHINET when you publish or present your work.